 Potential problems avoided

-The final caulking stage is installing the material on the entry points.
+The final step is installing the material over potential entry points.

-Permanently keep rodents away with Elite Pest Control
+Keep rodents away for good with Elite Pest Control